asreview-ftm-hackathon/Visualization_VOSViewer_Mail_Domains/README.md

-# Network analysis of email sender and recipient domains in the Shell papers
+# Network analysis of email sender and recipient domains in the 'Shell papers' obtained by Follow the Money

 ## Proposed idea